 Returning to St. John’s University’s Queens, NY, campus after spending two and a half months in Tanzania was a huge perspective shift for Sylvie Do-Vu.
 “I hear people complaining about walking to class from the bus stop on the corner and I think, ‘My students had to walk two hours each way to get to school,’” she said.

-Sylvie, a Sociology major who will graduate in 2019, completed an internship with the Indigenous Education Foundation of Tanzania (IEFTZ), an organization that works to achieve sustainable community development through high-quality, community-based education.
+Sylvie, a double major in Sociology and Anthropology, who will graduate in 2019, completed an internship with the Indigenous Education Foundation of Tanzania (IEFTZ), an organization that works to achieve sustainable community development through high-quality, community-based education.
 She taught English and music at the Orkeeswa School, a community-based secondary school located in Orkeeswa Village, an underserved Maasai community in rural Tanzania.
 The school serves four villages, covering an area of approximately 32 square kilometers with a total population of more than 10,000 individuals.
 Founded in 2008, the Orkeeswa School is the only opportunity for most students in the region to continue their education beyond the primary level.

 A Jeanette K. Watson Fellowship sponsored Sylvie’s travel for the trip.
 As a Watson fellow, she will complete three summers of self-initiated internships funded by the Watson Foundation.
 Last summer, she interned with the New York City Department of Cultural Affairs, where she gained valuable experience working with government and nonprofit organizations.
 But she knew she wanted to do something different for summer 2017 and have an international experience.
 “I was always behind a desk at the Department of Cultural Affairs,” Sylvie said.
 “I knew I wanted to interact more with people.”